lancedb/lancedb/docs/src/embeddings/default_embedding_functions.md

 ```

 ### Imagebind embeddings
 We have support for [imagebind](https://github.com/facebookresearch/ImageBind) model embeddings.
+You can download our version of the packaged model via - `pip install imagebind-packaged==0.1.2`.

-It is registered as `imagebind` and supports Audio, Video and Text modalities(extending to Thermal,Depth,IMU data):
+This function is registered as `imagebind` and supports Audio, Video and Text modalities(extending to Thermal,Depth,IMU data):

 | Parameter | Type | Default Value | Description |
 |---|---|---|---|